jere-mie/bornais-css/README.md

 </div>
 ```

-Next, you must place children inside the div.
+Next, you must place children inside the div.<br>
-If the children will all be the same width, then no further action is necessary.
+If the children will all be the same width, then no further action is necessary.<br>
 For example:
 ```html
 <div class="bgrid bgrid-md-3">